MichelBarnett/Test/iot-hub-device-sdk-c-intro.md

 IoTHubClient_Destroy(iotHubClientHandle);
 ```

-This frees up the resources previously allocated by the **IoTHubClient\_CreateFromConnectionString** function call.
+This frees up the resources previously allocated by the **IoTHubClient\_CreateFromConnectionString** function.

 As you can see, it’s easy to send events and receive messages with the **IoTHubClient** library.
 The library takes care of the details of communicating with IoT Hub— including which protocol to use (which from the perspective of the developer is a simple configuration option).